|

 choice is a mystery known only to the celebrant"

-"Do not presume tell me about the Harvest Rite, Fingolfin.
+"Do not presume tell me about the harvest rite, Fingolfin

+days.
 And I know," he said, looking sharply at Legolas,

 "that the sign allows a degree of interpretation.
 It is not